oliyh/slacky/README.md

 ## ClojureScript

 Sources files are in `resources/src/cljs`.

+Run `lein figwheel` for a live-reloading development environment.
+Once the homepage has been loaded in a browser, the figwheel terminal will provide a REPL running inside the browser's Javascript engine.

+Alternatively run `(dev/cljs-repl)` to obtain a fresh CLJS REPL running inside the Clojure JVM, and type `:cljs/quit` to exit it.

-Run `lein figwheel` or `lein cljsbuild auto dev` to automatically build during development.
+Run `lein cljsbuild auto dev` to automatically build during development without figwheel.
 To build for production use run `lein cljsbuild once prod`.

 Copyright © 2015  oliyh